HaZamir has the following chapters all across the U.S. and in Israel.

 During the program year, all HaZamir chapters learn the same repertoire developed annually with a curriculum by HaZamir professional staff.
 Weekly chapter rehearsals are led by skilled and knowledgeable choral conductors.
 Annually, HaZamir chapters come together for a four-day Festival in the spring that culminates in a performance at a major concert venue in New York City.
-The 2025 performance will take place in Carnegie Hall on March 23rd.
-The HaZamir Israel chapters follow with a second performance on June 5th in Israel.
+The 2026 performance will take place in Lincoln Center on March 15th.
+The HaZamir Israel chapters follow with a second performance on June 18th in Israel.

 Through HaZamir’s expansive programming, teens with a love for music and talent for singing connect with like-minded peers.
 They build friendships through the experience and personal challenge of making music together as a choir.
-HaZamir sets high musical, educational and social standards while by creating a diverse, pluralistic, welcoming, inclusive and affirming experience.
+HaZamir sets high musical, educational and social standards built on pluralistic values, rehearsal and performance discipline and etiquette.
+The HaZamir experience is transformative and life changing.

 The HaZamir Chamber Choir features HaZamir singers (from the U.S. and Israel) who are more musically advanced and are ready for more challenging music.
 The HaZamir Chamber Choir rehearses and performs as a select ensemble at national events.